-- 1) If marketing assets are treated as nonproduced (i.e., no change in the standards)-should transactions related to marketing assets be recorded: - a. by splitting them between services and income (the flexible option in BPM6, if information is available); - b. in services (the default solution in BPM6, if a split is not possible); - c. in income? - 2) If marketing assets should continue being treated as nonproduced, do Committee members consider that the definition of property income should be expanded to include a subcategory for payments for nonproduced, non-financial assets other than natural resources?
+- a. by splitting them between services and income (the flexible option in BPM6, if information is available); - b. in services (the default solution in BPM6, if a split is not possible); - c. in income? - 4) If marketing assets should continue being treated as nonproduced, do you consider that the definition of property income should be expanded to include a subcategory for payments for nonproduced non-financial assets other than natural resources?